znerd/xmlenc/README.txt

-This is XMLenc, a stream-based XML output library for Java, optimized for performance.
+XMLenc: fast low-level stream-based XML output library for Java.

 This software is available under the terms of a 2-clause BSD-style license, see the COPYRIGHT.txt file.